|

 My maternal grandfather, his siblings, and my great grandparents (the DeSilva family of Hilo).
 The DeSilva family is known for their commitment to education and the community.
 My maternal great-grandmother, Luisa Dias, was a Kindergarten teacher in Hilo, Hawaii.
 She was married to my great-grandfather, Reverend Ernesto da Silva (later changed to de Silva).
 She was employed as a clerk and seamstress at a store called E.N.
 Holmes.
 Then she opened the Vogue Shop, a clothing store that she and her daughter-in-law, Hazel de Silva, ran for many years.

 My maternal grandmother, Dorothy Leilani Moniz DeSilva.
-She was an excellent seamstress, crocheter, and lei maker:
+She was a manaleo (native speaker).
+She was also an excellent seamstress, crocheter, and lei maker.
+She taught my siblings and I how to appreciate the 'aina (land) and harvest in the wild.

 My maternal great-great-grandmother, Rachel Lokinihama Keakuanui Among (b.1878), holding one of my great-aunts: